deeprajs/membranes/Readme.txt

-Please run the scripts Fig_2_3, Fig4 and Fig5 sequentially to read the respective data and generate plots
+Please run the scripts Fig_2_3, Fig4 and Fig5 sequentially to read the respective data and generate plots.
+Figures.pptx contains the compiled figures